gaoliyao/Roto-scale-translation-Equivariant-CNN/README.md

 # Fashion-MNIST
 sh prepare_fmnist_rot_scale.sh
 ```
 Please specify the rotation range and scaling range for data generation.
 We initially generate [0.
 360] rotation and [0.3, 1.0] scaling.
+If resample/regeneration of training/testing dataset is required, please set i from 0 to the expected number of experiments you wish.